Sanjay Gandhi Memorial Sen Sec Public School, Dhanora Ladwa

-Maharishi Valmiki Prakash Utsav was celebrated at the school.
-The school management, principal, teachers and other staff paid floral tribute to Maharishi Valmiki.
-Former sarpanch of Dhanora Baburam felicitated sanitation workers on behalf of the school management and congratulated them.
+Maharishi Valmiki Parkash Utsav was celebrated at the school.
+The school management, Principal, teachers and other staff paid floral tribute to Maharishi Valmiki.
+Former sarpanch of Dhanora village Baburam felicitated the sanitation workers on behalf of the school management and congratulated them.

 Tribune Shorts